elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Custom components

-_Custom components_ are commonly only implemented for one runtime type, such as Kubeflow Pipelines or Apache Airflow.
-(The local runtime type does not support custom components.)
+_Custom components_ are commonly only implemented for one runtime type, such as Kubeflow Pipelines or Apache Airflow < 2.
+(The local runtime type does not support custom components).
+Custom components for Apache Airflow, due to their being supported only for Airflow 1.x, are only supported on Elyra < 4.

 ![Kubeflow components in the palette](../images/user_guide/pipeline-components/custom-kubeflow-components-in-palette.png)